StockNews.com Begins Coverage on Concord Medical Services (NYSE:CCM)

-StockNews.com assumed coverage on shares of Concord Medical Services (NYSE:CCM – Free Report) in a research note published on Tuesday morning.
+StockNews.com started coverage on shares of Concord Medical Services (NYSE:CCM – Free Report) in a report released on Wednesday.
 The brokerage issued a sell rating on the stock.

 Concord Medical Services Stock Performance